Dr. Frank KostolitzHospital Owner

 Dr. Frank Kostolitz attended the University of Parma in Italy where he received his DVM.
-He started practicing veterinary medicine in Middletown in 1984, focusing on small animal medicine and surgery, and in 1990 he established Yalesville Veterinary Hospital in Wallingford, CT.
+He started practicing veterinary medicine in Middletown in 1984, providing care to both small and large animal medicine and surgery, and in 1990 he established Yalesville Veterinary Hospital in Wallingford, CT.

 Dr. Lisa Saravis PadroMedical Director

 Dr. Saravis went on to practice small animal medicine in North Haven for the next eleven years before joining Yalesville Veterinary Hospital.
 She is the past president of the New Haven County Veterinary Medical Association and enjoys spending her free time with her family, horses and her cat Brownie.